suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 ## **The path of least resistance**

-This section is mostly a reminder on how one could *atleast try* dealing with pointers without learning the complex stuff, in RAIntegration:
+This section is mostly a reminder on how one could *at least try* dealing with pointers without learning the complex stuff, in RAIntegration:

 1. Find the address of the value, write it down, make Save State 1
 2. Restart the game, or start at different level - whatever that will make the value appear at different address.
 Find the address of the value, write it down, make Save State 2
 3. Calculate the difference between the addresses.
 For example: if Save State 1 had value at `0x1717D8` and Save State 2 had value at `0x178CA4`, the difference is `0x178CA4 - 0x1717D8 = 0x74CC`
 4. Load Save State 1, make a new search for 32-bit (Aligned) values (my example is PSX so it takes that much)
 5. Load Save State 2, then do filter either by Last Value Plus or Last Value Minus, in my case I will have to go by `0x74CC` for Last Value Plus
-6. You get several candidates, one of them might be the pointer you seek, good luck
+6. You're likely to get several candidates, one of them might be the pointer you seek, good luck
     * If you had Save State 3 with 3rd address, it could further help to lower amount of candidates.
 In my case some addresses also flickered and I could get rid of them
     * I also recommend you pick addresses that result in lowest possible offsets